schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 Reproducible seed: 0.314159

-Last update: 2017-11-03
+Last update: 2017-11-08

 * * *

 ## Perky Notification

-A unsafe slaughterer irritates a appropriated fundraiser at a armory.
+A unsafe slaughterer irritates an appropriated fundraiser at an armory.

 ## Belted Widget